Media Resources & Publications

 St. Vincent Charity Today Newsletter

 St. Vincent Charity Medical Center Today highlights the latest health and hospital-related news, our community involvement, philanthropic efforts and other stories of interest from our patients and Caregivers.
-This publication is produced three times a year by the Marketing and Communications Department at St. Vincent Charity Medical Center.
+This publication is produced by the Marketing and Communications Department at St. Vincent Charity Medical Center.

 2020-2022 Community Health Needs Assessment Implementation Plan

 The Community Health Needs Assessment Implementation Plan keeps us in compliance with IRS regulations and the Patient Protection and Affordable Care Act of 2010.
 Through this process, we defined priority health issues that St. Vincent Charity will address.
 This process allows us to focus our resources toward prevention, education, wellness and outreach that will have the greatest impact on the community we serve.
 St. Vincent Charity's 2020-2023 Community Health Needs Implementation Plan was approved by the Board of Directors on April 1, 2020.
 It is available here for review.